Federated Stochastic Approximation under Markov Noise and Heterogeneity: Applications in Reinforcement Learning: Analysis of Federated Stochastic Approximation

 \textbf{Generalized Moreau Envelope:} Consider the norm $\|\cdot\|_c$ which appears in Assumptions \ref{ass:mixing}-\ref{ass:lipschitz}.
-Square of this norm need not be smooth.
-Inspired by \citep{chen2020finite}, we use the Generalized Moreau Envelope as a Lyapunov function for the analysis of the convergence of Algorithm \ref{alg1}.
+The square of this norm does not need to be smooth.
+Inspired by \cite{chen2020finite}, we use the Generalized Moreau Envelope as a Lyapunov function for the analysis of the convergence of Algorithm \ref{alg1}.
 The Generalized Moreau Envelope of $f(\cdot)$ with respect to $g(\cdot)$, for $\psi > 0$, is defined as

 Let $f(\bx) = \frac{1}{2}\|\bx\|_c^2$ and $g(\bx) = \frac{1}{2}\|\bx\|_s^2$, which is $L$-smooth with respect to $\|\cdot\|_s$ norm.
 For this choice of $f,g$, $\M_f^{\psi, g}(\cdot)$ is essentially a smooth approximation to $f$, which is henceforth denoted with the simpler notation $\M(\cdot)$.
 Also, due to the equivalence of norms, there exist $l_{cs}, u_{cs} > 0$ such that